Granular Aluminum Parametric Amplifier for Low-Noise Measurements in Tesla Fields

-In \cref{fig_gain_field}(a) we demonstrate that the grAlPA can be successfully operated at $G_\mathrm{0}$~=~20~dB gain in magnetic fields up to 1~Tesla.
-Due to the field dependence of the dimer frequency, at each field bias the frequency of the pump needs to be adjusted, as indicated by the arrows in \cref{fig_gain_field}(a).
-Thanks to the fact that $K$ and $J$ are changing less than 10\% in field, the pump power is approximately independent on magnetic field ($\approx$ -67 dBm).
-Using a Lorentzian fit, we quantify the product $\sqrt{G\mathrm{_0}}\cdot$BW and we observe a 30$\%$ decrease from zero field to 1~T, consistent with the measured change in $\kappa$, as illustrated in the right panel of \cref{fig_gain_field}(a).
-The progressive decoupling of the dimer in magnetic field is explained by the frequency shift of the modes away from the cylindrical waveguide cut-off (see Appendix~\ref{A_Decoupling}).
-In \cref{fig_gain_field}(b) and (c) we present measured gain profiles at 20~dB and their corresponding power saturation for $B_\mathrm{||}$ = 1~T. We find it remarkable that the grAlPA performance at $B_\mathrm{||}$ = 1~T is comparable to that at $B_\mathrm{||}$ = 0~T. The shoulder visible in the lineshape of the high frequency mode is explained by a 1~dB dip in the background signal measured without the pump, due to internal losses in the grAl resonators (see Appendix~\ref{A_Pump_Off}).
+In \cref{fig_gain_field}(a) we demonstrate that the grAlPA can be successfully operated at $G_\mathrm{0}$~=~20~dB gain in magnetic fields up to 1~T. Due to the field dependence of the dimer frequency, at each field bias the frequency of the pump needs to be adjusted, as indicated by the arrows in \cref{fig_gain_field}(a).
+The measured 30$\%$ decrease of $\sqrt{G\mathrm{_0}}\cdot$BW from zero field to 1~T shown in \cref{fig_gain_field}(a) is explained by the progressive decoupling of the dimer as the modes move away from the cylindrical waveguide cut-off~(see supplementary material).
+In \cref{fig_gain_field}(b) and (c) we present measured 20~dB gain profiles in $B_\mathrm{||}$ = 1~T and their corresponding power saturation.
+We find it remarkable that the grAlPA performance at $B_\mathrm{||}$ = 1~T is comparable to that at $B_\mathrm{||}$ = 0~T. The shoulder visible in the lineshape of the high frequency mode is explained by a 1~dB dip in the background signal measured without the pump, due to internal losses in the grAl resonators~(see supplementary material).